Restaurants in Fargo, ND

 There's no excuse for eating badly in Fargo-Moorhead.
 You want cheap, delicious and quick?
 You got it.
 Looking for white cloth napkins and a wine list?
 You got that too.
 Whatever your heart (and your appetite) desires, the growing food scene here has it.

 HoDo Restaurant, in downtown Fargo's Hotel Donaldson, offers “scratch cooking with a local, sustainable focus,” while Monte’s Downtown is similarly regarded as one of the city’s premier establishments.
-Enjoy authentic Italian at Toscana, and also downtown is Mezzaluna, a casual fine-dining establishment that features artisan food and drink.
+Enjoy authentic Italian at Toscana.
+Also downtown is Mezzaluna, a casual fine-dining establishment that features artisan food and drink.
 Meanwhile, Maxwells tempts patrons with its “adventurous cuisine.”
 In downtown Moorhead, Rustica Eatery & Tavern serves traditional American food with European influences.

 Breweries and Wineries

 Around the country, local breweries are inspiring foodies and beer connoisseurs alike, and Fargo's no exception.
 Start at a joint founded and run by locals: the taproom at Fargo Brewing Co.
 They brew a small collection of beers, but they brew them really, really well.
 Next take in Moorhead's contribution to the beer scene: Junkyard Brewery.
 They make beers so specially-crafted that they call themselves a "nanobrewery."
 At Drekker Brewing Co., located in downtown Fargo, visitors can enjoy guided tours and taste a selection of the handcrafted beers on tap.
-Round out your pub crawl with the newest entry to the craft beer scene, Kilstone Brewery, which is in North Fargo's warehouse district.
+Round out your pub crawl with the newest entry to the craft beer scene, Kilstone Brewery, in North Fargo's warehouse district.

 Fargo Billiards and Gastropub is distinctive in that it’s a full-service restaurant and lounge inside North America’s largest billiard parlor.Rhombus Guys Pizza is for pie lovers, offering 34 gourmet pizzas, including a gluten-free option.

-Sickies Garage is known for its homestyle burgers and sandwiches, which are served alongside traditional malts and milkshakes - and tableside beer taps!
+Sickies Garage is known for its homestyle burgers and sandwiches, served alongside traditional malts and milkshakes, and tableside beer taps!

 Over at JL Beers, the mindset is simple: “Red meat is good for you.
 And potatoes are vegetables.”

-The Boiler Room might be underground (they're located in the basement of the Loretta Building), but the sky's the limit with their extraordinary menu, with everything from bar breakfast to late night options.
+The Boiler Room might be underground (they're located in the basement of the Loretta Building), but the sky's the limit with their extraordinary menu of everything from bar breakfast to late-night options.